Blubberli/storyArg/README.md

 Each experience can have multiple functions.
 The models take the 'experience_words' as input and the 'function' column as label.
 ('DISCLOSURE OF HARM', 'SEARCH FOR SOLUTION', 'CLARIFICATION', 'ESTABLISH BACKGROUND'

+### requirements
+The models are implemented in Python 3.7.
+The requirements are listed in `requirements.txt`.

 To train the models, run the following command:

 ```sh example_bash.sh```